The information on this page was last updated on 29th May 2020.

 - The borrower always remains 100% liable for the debt.

-Smaller businesses from all sectors³ can apply for the full amount of the facility.
+Smaller businesses from all sectors³ can apply.
 To be eligible for a facility under CBILS, an SME must:

 - Be UK based in its business activity, with turnover of no more than £45m per year